NQuibin/search-it-highlighter/README.md

-# Google It Highlighter
+# Search It Highlighter
-A Chrome extension to quickly google search selected text on a page.
+A Chrome extension to quickly search selected text on a page using various search engines.